Estimating energy levels from lattice QCD correlation functions using a transfer matrix formalism: Results

+Following the above procedure for Lanczos method, in Fig. \ref{fg:comp1}, we compare the eigenvalues obtained using the Lanczos and TGEVP methods for the same set of correlation functions corresponding to a meson: $\eta_c$ (top), and a baryon: $\Xi_{cc}$ (bottom).
+Results for Lanczos A and B are both shown.
+One can clearly observe the numerical equivalence of the two methods, though Lanczos A, where our filtration procedure has not been not employed show fluctuations on some iterations for both the cases.

-We now present the results as obtained by the aforementioned TGEVP method.
-Eigenvalues are computed using two different approaches, namely by PYTHON \cite{python} and FEAST eigensolvers \cite{PhysRevB.79.115112}, ensuring cross-checking while maintaining high precision evaluation.
-In Figs. [\ref{fg:charm1}, \ref{fg:heavy_baryon1}, \ref{fg:nu1}, \ref{fg:mult_nu1}] we show our results.
-In each of the figures we present the lowest eigenvalue as estimated by the above method, along with the standard effective mass, defined as $m_{eff}(t) = {\mathrm{log}}[C(t)/C(t+1)]$.
-In each case, throughout this article, blue circles represent the regular effective mass $m_{eff}(t)$, and the red circles represent the lowest eigenvalues as computed over the iterations.
+Having compared the TGEVP method with other existing approaches—and demonstrated the robustness and efficiency of our approach in extracting energy levels—we now present additional results obtained using our proposed method.
+In Figs. (\ref{fg:charm1}, \ref{fg:cont_extp1}, \ref{fg:cont_extp2}, \ref{fg:cont_extp3}, \ref{fg:heavy_baryon1}, \ref{fg:heavy_baryon2}, \ref{fg:nu1}, \ref{fg:mult_nu1}) we show our results for a variety of hadrons, both for mesons and baryons.
+In each of these figures we present the extracted lowest energy levels as estimated by the above method, along with the standard effective mass, defined as $m_{eff}(t) = {\mathrm{log}}[C(t)/C(t+1)]$.
+In each case, throughout this article from here, blue circles represent the regular effective mass $m_{eff}(t)$, and the red circles represent the lowest eigenvalues as computed over the iterations.
 The magenta band represents the correlated fit of the two-point function using a single exponential, illustrating the fit range and the associated $1\sigma$ error.
 The faded-green band corresponds to the eigenvalues, fitted with a constant term over multiple iterations, also using a correlated fit.
 This comparison highlights the stability and error behavior of the TGEVP eigenvalues over regular effective mass approach.
-A large number of other results, including the first excited states, are shown in Appendix \ref{add_results} and are discussed there.
+Below we discussed each of the cases.
+A large set of other results, including the first excited states and nuclei, are shown in Appendix \ref{app:additional_results}.